RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding: Methods

 \subsubsection{Hierarchical Search}

-Given the vast size of protein databases, we design a hierarchical search strategy to efficiently identify a set of proteins that share similar structure with the query structure $\mathcal{X}_q$.
+Existing protein databases are generally large-scale and rapidly growing~\citep{varadi2022alphafold}.
+It is crucial to leverage all available structures as much as possible.
+However, exhaustive search over all proteins is time-consuming and even impractical.
+Therefore, we propose a hierarchical search strategy to efficiently identify proteins with structures similar to the query structure $\mathcal{X}$ from large databases.
+The hierarchical search first uses a coarse-grained search followed by a fine-grained search.

-First, for coarse-grained filtering, we use FoldSeek~\citep{van2022foldseek} (Section~\ref{sec:related}) to perform a rapid search of $\mathcal{X}_q$ against the entire database $\mathcal{D}_{db}$.
-FoldSeek represents 3D structures as sequences of discrete structural alphabet identifiers (3Di).
-We leverage this representation to perform an initial filtering based on $\mathsf{fident}$, defined as the fraction of identical 3Di characters in the alignment between two structures.
+First, we use FoldSeek~\citep{van2022foldseek} to perform a coarse-grained search of $\mathcal{X}$ against the entire database $\mathcal{D}$.
+FoldSeek represents 3D structures as sequences of discrete structural alphabet identifiers~(3Di).
+We leverage $\mathsf{fident}$, defined as the fraction of identical 3Di characters in the alignment between two structures, to perform an initial filtering.
 We retain only those proteins with a $\mathsf{fident}$ score greater than 0.5.
-This process yields an initial candidate set, $\mathcal{D}_q\subset \mathcal{D}_{db}$, significantly reducing the search space for the next stage.
+This process yields an initial candidate set $\mathcal{D}'\subset \mathcal{D}$, significantly reducing the search space for the next stage.

-Second, for fine-grained filtering, we further refine $\mathcal{D}_q$ using US-align~\citep{zhang2005tm} (Section~\ref{sec:related}), which performs coordinate-based structural alignment and calculates the TM-score.
-As the TM-score is asymmetric (its value depends on the reference protein length), an alignment between two proteins produces two scores, $tm_1$, $tm_2$.
-To specifically identify local structural matches—where a smaller protein may align perfectly to a fragment of a larger one—we retain all structures where $\min(tm_1, tm_2)>0.5$.
-This ensures that even partial, high-quality fragment matches are preserved.
-The final set of $k$ retrieved proteins, denoted as $\mathcal{R}_q$, is obtained through this process.
+Second, we further perform a fine-grained search on $\mathcal{D}'$ using US-align~\citep{zhang2005tm}, which performs coordinate-based structural alignment and yields the TM-score for similarity measurement.
+Since the TM-score is asymmetric and dependent on the reference protein length, an alignment between two proteins produces two scores $tm_1$ and $tm_2$.
+For example, we have two proteins with structures “AAA’’ and “AAABBBB’’.
+When the TM-score is normalized by the length of the shorter protein, it is larger than the TM-score normalized by the length of the longer protein.
+We take the minimum of $tm_1$ and $tm_2$ so that small proteins that only align with a local region of the query protein can be retained.
+We retain all structures with $\min(tm_1, tm_2)>0.5$, where the threshold is set to 0.5 according to \citep{xu2010significant}.
+Finally, the refined protein set is denoted as $\mathcal{R}$.
 Both Foldseek and US-align are sequence-independent, ensuring that this retrieval process is based solely on structural information $\mathcal{X}$.